Headhunt meaning and definition

 There are many candidates like you out there.

-Hiring at a level under 50,000 THB is usually on a contingency basis.
+Hiring at a level under a manager position is usually on a contingency basis.
 With that said, headhunters will still reach out to you when they think you may be a fit for a job opening.
 You should be courteous and professional to any recruiter that reaches out to you for job opportunities and most importantly be sincere in your approach to wanting a new career.

 How should I use a Headhunter?